Porcupine Wake Word Engine - FAQ

 We offer several trims for our wake word detection model.
 The standard model uses about 1 MB of memory and less than 4% of a single core on a Raspberry Pi 3.

+A Sensitivity value shows how well a test can identify true positives.
+A higher sensitivity value gives a lower miss rate at the expense of a higher false alarm rate.
 You should pick a sensitivity parameter that suits your application's requirements.
 A higher sensitivity value gives a lower miss rate at the expense of a higher false alarm rate.

-The accuracy of a binary classifier (any decision-making algorithm with a “yes” or “no” output) can be measured by two parameters: false rejection rate (FRR) and false acceptance rate (FAR).
+The accuracy of a binary classifier (any decision-making algorithm with a \"yes\" or \"no\" output) can be measured by two parameters: false rejection rate (FRR) and false acceptance rate (FAR).
 A wake word detector is a binary classifier.
 Hence, we use these metrics to benchmark it.

 The detection threshold of binary classifiers can be tuned to balance FRR and FAR.
 A lower detection threshold yields higher sensitivity.
-A highly-sensitive classifier has a high FAR and a low FRR value (i.e. it accepts almost everything).
+A highly sensitive classifier has a high FAR and a low FRR value (i.e. it accepts almost everything).
 A receiver operating characteristic (ROC) curve plots FRR values against corresponding FAR values for varying sensitivity values.

 Developers have been able to successfully run Porcupine Wake Word detection software on iOS and Android in background mode.
 However, this feature is controlled by the operating system, and we cannot guarantee that this will be possible in future releases of iOS or Android.
 Please check iOS and Android guidelines, technical documentation, and terms of service.
+When you become an Enterprise Plan customer, you can also engage with Picovoice Consulting and apply the best industry practices to your application.

 - Linux (x86_64)